-Subsequent to fiscal year end, the Board is in discussion to issue Bonds in order to fund the construction and acquisition of infrastructure improvements.
+For the subsequent fiscal year, the District anticipates that the cost of general operations will remain fairly constant.
+The Board is in discussion to issue Bonds in order to fund the construction and acquisition of infrastructure improvements.

 CONTACTING THE DISTRICT'S FINANCIAL MANAGEMENT